systemd/mkosi/mkosi.md

   used as the repository directory for extra repository files.
 See the `RepositoryDirectories` option for more information.

+* The **`mkosi.credentials/`** directory is used as a source of extra credentials similar to the `Credentials=` option.
+For each file in the directory, the filename will be used as the credential name and the file contents become the credential value, or, if the file is executable, mkosi will execute the file and the command's output to stdout will be used as the credential value.
+Output to stderr will be ignored.
+  Credentials configured with `Credentials=` take precedence over files in `mkosi.credentials`.

 All these files are optional.

 Note that the location of all these files may also be configured